DE-RSE/de-rse.github.io/README.md

 ## Contributions

-To contribute, please fork, change, test locally (see above) and create a pull request against `master`.
+To contribute, please fork, change, test locally (see above) and create a pull request against `gh-pages`.

 You can use [rake](http://rake.rubyforge.org/) to comfortably create content.